skye2k2/eslint-plugin-bestpractices/README.md

 ## Usage

-Add `deprecate` to the plugins section of your `.eslintrc` configuration file.
+Add `bestpractices` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {